Gabriel-Desharnais/Mapycli/README.md

-## Devellopement
+## Developement
-This package is develloped threw documentation driven devellopement (DDD).
-If you want to commit a change The documentation should be the first thing you touch.
+This package is developed threw documentation driven developement (DDD).
+If you want to commit a change, the documentation should be the first thing you touch.
 No **pull request** without a change in the doc will be merged.

 ## Bibliography
 Every document consulted to make this package will be listed here.